garden-io/garden/docs/reference/action-types/Run/docker-compose-run.md

   # The name of the service.
   service:

-  # The command to run.
+  # Run this command instead of the image's entrypoint.
   command:

-  # Arguments to pass to the command.
-  arguments: []

   # Environment variables to set during execution.
   env: {}